Janelle Asselin: Teen Titans #1 cover review

 In 2014 Asselin published an editorial piece on comic book and pop culture website CBR, criticizing the cover artwork of the first issue of DC's The New 52 Teen Titans relaunch, specifically highlighting the artwork for Wonder Girl.
 Asselin criticized the work for what she saw as an unrealistic portrayal of a teenage female body and that Wonder Girl's was drawn inappropriately and disproportionally.
 After the piece was published, Asselin received multiple threats of rape and other bodily harm as well as derogatory sexual remarks questioning her professionalism and experience in the comic book industry.
 In response to these threats as well as content that site founder Jonah Weiland described as "a negativity and nastiness that has existed on the CBR forums for too long", the site's forums were closed in favor of a new forum that he hoped would be "inclusive, diverse, accepting and compassionate".

 Rosy Press and Fresh Romance

 Asselin launched Rosy Press with the hope that she would be able to revive the genre of romance comics.
 The company and its flagship anthology series, Fresh Romance, was funded via a successful Kickstarter campaign.
 Asselin recruited several of her colleagues to work on the series, including Kate Leth, Arielle Jovellanos, and Sarah Winifred Searle.
 The first volume of Fresh Romance was released in May 2015 as digital content and was followed up with a print release by Oni Press in 2016.
 Prior to her announcement in 2016 that she was shuttering Rosy Press due to personal health issues and financial reasons, the Fresh Romance anthology series received nominations for a Dwayne McDuffie Diversity Award and a Harvey Award for Best Anthology.

 In November 2016 the Fresh Romance series was picked up by Emet Comics, which also purchased Rosy Press.

+After working in marketing for a few years, Asselin was hired as an editor for American Girl, where she has been ever since.
+She also works as a professional genealogist.